wordboxbyung/wordboxbyung.github.io/privacy.md

 ## Security of your personal information

-We are committed to ensuring that the information you provide to us is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure information and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.

 The transmission and exchange of information is carried out at your own risk.
 We cannot guarantee the security of any information that you transmit to us, or receive from us.
 Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that personal information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.